What does WYF mean on Snapchat? Popular slang explained

 Kawter Abed

-As with various other social media and messaging platforms, it is filled with slang and acronyms, that make communication and conversations on the app more efficient and engaging.
+As with various other social media and messaging apps, it is filled with slang and acronyms, that make communication and conversations on the app more efficient and engaging.

 When using Snapchat, or other platforms like WhatsApp or Instagram, you may have at some point come across the term WYF, often in a direct message.
-Here’s everything to know about what it means, and when it’s used.
+But what does it mean, and how do you use it?

 Snapchat logo yellow background